 Response time is a strange one, in my experience a lot of clients expect to contact a photographer straight away which in an ideal world would be fantastic but the reality is when you are on a job your phone is on silent so as not to disturb the client on the photoshoot so please give the photographer a bit of time to respond.
 Often times the first to respond is usually the one that's not in demand.

 Who chooses the final images?
 Do you get 10 images of the photographers choosing or do you choose the ten images yourself?
 It often amazes me the images people personally select from a shoot.
 My favourite shot is always included but there are also always a few surprises in there.
-We all see images differently and while some may be technically perfect there could always be one shot that is selected because it simply just reminded the parents of another family member.
+We all see images differently and while some may be technically perfect there could always be one-shot that is selected because it simply just reminded the parents of another family member.

 The reality is all of the above are important but the images, their quality and how you personally feel about them is all that's really important.

 I would always recommend going with an experienced friendly and professional photographer.
 They are in demand because they always deliver on every shoot and know exactly what they are doing.
+So if you email them don't be surprised if they don't come back quickly to you, they bare probably working.

 I provide a complete range of newborn photography packages, Click Here for more Information.